hcchengithub/jeforth.3we/README.md

 ---------------------
 Use jeforth.3hta to manipulate Microsoft Office Excel spread sheets programmatically.
 It takes another short page for [[Demonstrations of excel automation]].

+Please check out the wiki of jeforth.3we repository on GitHub.com for more information.
+This README has probably been too long already.

 Presentation videos
 ===================